 Most of this information can be found on the insurance ID card.
 Other information can generally be found on the insurance company’s website.
 If you are covered under an employer plan, the employee can contact their employer’s Human Resources department or benefits department or the insurance carrier.

 Please make sure the information you provide on your waiver application is accurate, as incorrect or incomplete information may cause your waiver application to be denied.
-Information provided on waiver applications will be verified by Relation Insurance Services, the designated waiver administrator.
+Information provided on waiver applications will be verified by Gallagher Student Health, the designated waiver administrator.